aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 Let's dive a little deeper into workloads.
 We mentioned system workloads, so let's check out everything we have running on this cluster.

 In the menu, under **`Workload`**, click the **`Deployments`** menu item.
 Here we can see all the deployments running on our cluster.
-If you are familiar with RKE2 or Rancher, you will see that the only deployments are system related workloads.
+If you don't see any deployments that's because there are no deployments in the Kubernetes default namespace.
+Change the drop-down at the top of the screen to select `All Namespaces`.
+If you are familiar with RKE2 or Rancher, you will see that the only deployments are Rancher MCM-related workloads.
 As we move through the workshop, we can come back here to see the additional deployments.

 *A Kubernetes **deployment** is a resource object that provides a declarative configuration to containerized applications and allows you to describe an applications lifecycle.*